bereanrobotics/SPQR-Auto-Planner/README.md

 # SPQR-Web-App
-Provides a UI to automatically create autonomous for SPQR.
+Provides a UI to automatically create autonomous opmodes for SPQR.
 Built on JavaScript.